This article first appeared on AdCombo blog.

 As a general rule of thumb, fly by night operations just don’t work and this is especially true when you are pursuing social media marketing.
 It can be a lot of tough work to grow your audience and expand your reach when you are performing all of these actions manually.

 While it is always advisable to be as organic as possible on social media, fostering trust among your followers, the time investment can sometimes be too much.
-There are automated tools for helping to grow your presence on Instagram though, like Instaeasy.
-This automated tool will automatically engage with relevant content, following and unfollowing users automatically to grow your own numbers.
+There are automated tools for helping to grow your presence on Instagram though.

 When you are promoting Nutra offers on Instagram (you can find HQ Nutra offers here) or approaching just about any other vertical, tools like this can prove invaluable for expanding your organic reach and consequently improving your affiliate marketing performance.